rari-build/rari/docs/public/content/getting-started.md

+---
+title: Getting Started
+description: Learn how to create your first Rari application with React Server Components and Rust-powered performance.
+---

 # Getting Started with Rari

 This guide will walk you through creating your first Rari application from scratch.
 You'll learn the basics of React Server Components with Rari's high-performance Rust runtime.